About the Political Science Program

 - Politics and global studies faculty teach and conduct research in the United States and internationally, often collaborating with colleagues in other disciplines.

-Our majors pursue graduate study at University of Arizona, Ohio State University, University of Wisconsin, University of Minnesota, University of Michigan, Northern Illinois University, DePaul University, Loyola University, Marquette University
+Our majors pursue graduate study at University of Arizona, Ohio State University, University of Wisconsin, University of Minnesota, University of Michigan, Northern Illinois University, DePaul University, Loyola University and Marquette University.

 Our majors pursue careers as an attorney, legislative staffer, political analyst, campaign director, researcher, lobbyist, Peace Corps volunteer, journalist, grant writer, governmental administrator, non-governmental organization director and more.